 Access control is the first Technical Safeguard Standard of the HIPAA Security Rules.
 It is described in HIPAA compliance as the responsibility for all healthcare providers to allow access only to those users (or software programs) that have been granted access rights.

 So no matter how much healthcare organizations spend on protecting their network perimeter, the investment can be completely undone by lax internal user security.
-Here we outline what organizations can do to improve HIPAA compliance around access control to keep patient data safe.
+Here we outline what organizations can do to improve HIPAA access control to keep patient data safe.

 User Access Security is Key to Keeping Patient Data Safe